my sweetheart #9: uprooted

 There was nothing here she couldn’t have repaired at any corner workshop in an afternoon.
 It was probably another game of hers that she asked him to do it.
 He had tools in his truck, and there was a parts shop around the corner.
 The fix didn’t take much more than an hour.
 The camper was roadworthy, but stinky nonetheless.
 He sprayed some deodorizer on the piss-scented carpets and left the windows cracked open.

-By the afternoon, he went home.
+So, one afternoon, he went home.
 But this was not his home.
 Not anymore, and it hadn’t been for a very long time, even if he had still slept on the couch most nights.
-After last night, he knew he would never sleep on that couch again.
 This was his boys’ home, Colette’s home.
 But he had a key still and let himself in.

 He intended to spend the afternoon with his boys.